zombocom/maildown/README.md

 Features we have that they don't:

 - We support `md`, `md+erb` and `md.erb` file extensions.
 They only support `markerb` file extension.
-- They require you manually add a block to each mailer with a text and html format, we don't.
+- They require you manually add a block to each mailer with a text and HTML format, we don't.
 - We allow you to strip templates with `Maildown.allow_indentation`.
 - Their gem is unmaintained, but honestly it's pretty simple and will keep working for some time.
 - We have way more monkeypatches than they do 🙀.